How much of my time does a website project take as a client?

 The route at a glance

 Every website goes through six clear phases.
 Think of it like a road trip: you know where the stops are and how much fuel (read: time) you need to bring yourself.
-No stress — you don’t have to memorize the map.
+No stress, you don’t have to memorize the map.
 Your project manager will guide you through each step like a trusted travel companion.

 *Guideline for a B2B website of around 20 pages.
 If you leave the copy or content population to us, your time investment drops significantly.

-1. Workshop & preparation (the foundation)
+1. Workshop & preparation: the foundation

 Think of this as the architect session for your new home.
 The more we clarify here, the fewer rebuilds we’ll need later.